YouTube Allegedly Taking Down Cryptocurrency-Related Videos From its Platform

 — Omar Bham (Crypt0) (@crypt0snews) December 24, 2019

 Bham said on Twitter that YouTube could be just taking down videos that had “links to external websites/exchanges in video descriptions.”
-Other users noted that YouTube isn’t even sparing private videos.
+Other users said that YouTube isn’t even sparing private videos.

 TheQuartering, a content creator on the platform with over 630,000 subscribers, said that YouTube is looking to wipe out competition with the recent ban.